struktured/bs-holochain/README.md

 module MyDataEntry = Builder.Entry0(MyData)(Validate.Accept_all(MyData))

+(** Define input type to a zome function as a zome hash string of [MyData.t] *) type args = MyData.t HashString.t

+(* Define a public zome function (this was defined in dna.json as function named "dataExists")
+*)
+let dataExists args =
+  match MyDataEntry.get args with None -> false | Some _ -> true

-(* This finalizes the zome and includes the validation functions so they now server as javascript call back functions.
+(* This finalizes the zome and includes the validation functions so they now serve as javascript call back functions.

    Since a zome requires a genesis function and possibly a receiver function, so